aslotte/mldotnet-real-time-data-streaming-workshop/README.md

 - **Part 4** [Consume ONNX Model from Jupyter Notebook in ML.NET](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/part3-consume-onnx-model.md)
   - Consume an exported ONNX model in ML.NET, which was trained with Scikit Learn (Python)

-**Reminder**: Remember to remove you resource group once finished with this workshop, not to incur additional costs.
+**Reminder**: Remember to remove your resource group once finished with this workshop, not to incur additional costs.

 ## Solution Architecture
 #### A Real-Time Data Pipeline with ML.NET